A mayo-less, vegan broccoli salad that’s as easy to make as throwing a bunch of stuff in a bowl (literally).

 - Balsamic Vinegar: Adds sweetness and tanginess.

 Soak the Onions: Thinly slice the onion, place it in a bowl, and cover with cold water.
 Set aside while you chop up the other ingredients.
 (Soaking raw onion reduces its spiciness while keeping it crunchy.)

 Combine the Salad Ingredients: In a large bowl, combine the broccoli, olives, almonds, parsley, and the drained soaked onions.

 Make the Dressing: Grate, crush, or finely mince a garlic clove, and place in a small bowl.
 Add balsamic, olive oil, mustard, maple syrup, salt, and pepper, and whisk to combine.

 Dress the Salad: Pour the dressing over the broccoli mixture and toss to coat.
-Set aside for 10 minutes [to marinate the broccoli] before serving.
-But if you’re in a rush, go ahead and eat it right away.
+Set aside for 15 minutes to marinate before serving.

 Making Raw Broccoli Salad in Advance